unm-campus-histories/spaces/docs/essays/hodgin-hall.md

 # Hodgin Hall

-{% include figure.html class="img-right" width="70%" caption="Hodgin-Hall" src="images/hodgin-hall-main-pic.PNG" %}
+{% include figure.html class="img-left" width="70%" caption="Hodgin-Hall" src="images/hodgin-hall-main-pic.PNG" %}

+Here's a dummy essay that will gradually turn into a real model.

+In the meantime, here's a **test image**, hopefully off to the right and taking up 1/3 of the page width.

 {% include figure.html class="img-left" width="50%" caption="Hodgin-Hall-Brigade-Est-1992" src="images/hodgin-hall-weeds.PNG" %}